srph/hackstrong-countdown/README.md

 Check out the [demo](https://srph.github.io/hackstrong-countdown).
 You may check the alternative (which was requested in the last minute) [here](https://srph.github.io/hackstrong-countdown/index-2.html).

-\* Mind you that this was rushed and poorly design, so please do not refer to this project for Best Practices™.
+\* Mind you that this was rushed and poorly designed, so please do not refer to this project for Best Practices™.

 ## Acknowledgement